Animalso

 Well, mini doesn’t always mean tiny — especially when it comes to the English Bulldog.

-A full-grown Mini English Bulldog still weighs between 25 – 40 pounds (11 – 18 kg).
+As mentioned above a full-grown Mini English Bulldog still weighs between 25 – 40 pounds (11 – 18 kg).
 Carrying them around all day would be a serious workout.

-Males reach up to 14 inches (35.5 cm) at the shoulder, females at 13 inches (33 cm).
+Males reach up to 11 to 14 inches (27 – 35.5 cm) at the shoulder, females at 10 to 13 inches (25 – 33 cm).

 This breed looks like your standard English Bulldog, with a deep chest, rounded ribs, broad shoulders, and short snout.
 The only notable physical difference is size.